 Applications are now being accepted for ENDURE's 2016 Summer School.
 Focusing on 'The role of Integrated Pest Management (IPM) in mitigating the effects of climate change on pest dynamics - modelling approaches', the Summer School will run from October 9 to 14, 2016.

 The Summer School will take place at SIAF, an International School of Advanced Education recently established by the Scuola Superiore Sant'Anna of Pisa and the Foundation of the Cassa di Risparmio di Volterra.
 SIAF is located in Volterra, 60km south-east of the Italian city of Pisa, in the heart of the Tuscany countryside.

 Aims and rationale

-The objective of this year's ENDURE Summer School is to allow PhD students to meet scientists who are actively implementing modelling approaches to develop IPM strategies which are able to take into account future climate scenarios.
-The organisers note that climate change, through its effect on temperature, rainfall and atmospheric CO2 concentration, will impact many agricultural production situations worldwide.
-In addition to the direct impact on yield, climate change will also affect biocenosis dynamics.
-In particular, they say, pest (plant pathogens, animal pests and weeds) and beneficial dynamics will be affected and lead to new injury profiles and associated quantitative and qualitative damage to crop production.
+The objective of the Fifth ENDURE Summer School is to make PhD students meet scientists who are actively implementing modelling approaches to develop IPM strategies able to take into account future climate.
+Climate change, through its effect on temperature, rainfall and atmospheric CO2 concentration, will impact many agricultural production situations worldwide.
+In addition to direct impact on yield, climate change will also affect biocenosis dynamics.
+In particular, pest (plant pathogens, animal pests and weeds) and beneficial dynamics will be affected and lead to new injury profiles and associated quantitative and qualitative damage to crop production.
 Given the complexity of the crop-soil-atmosphere-pest-auxiliary system, modelling is a key scientific approach to help design future cropping systems more resilient to biotic stress, with limited reliance on pesticides.

-The Summer School programme will include lectures given by internationally-renowned experts (guest lecturer Prof. Katia Laval, Emeritus Professor at the Université Pierre et Marie Curie, Paris), (2) team work to facilitate the active participation of the selected PhD students and their interaction with lecturers, and opportunities during the whole week for students to discuss individually with lecturers their PhD project or related questions.
+The Summer School programme will include (1) lectures given by internationally-renowned experts (guest lecturer Prof. Katia Laval, Emeritus Professor at the Université Pierre et Marie Curie, Paris), (2) team work to facilitate active participation of the selected PhD students and their interaction with the lecturers and (3) opportunities during the whole week for students to discuss individually with the lecturers about their PhD project or related questions.
 We recommend that participant have at least basic experience with ‘R’.

 The teaching objectives are to: